NonWonderDog/.dotfiles/README.md

 -----------------
 On windows, run the `install.ps1` powershell script as admin.
 The batch file `install.bat` will do this for you.
 This will create symbolic links in your home directory, just like on Linux.
-Explorer and msysgit's `ls` command do a terrible job communicating that these are symlinks (they just show them as 0-byte files), but they work just as well.
+Explorer should show these with a link icon, but the link icon is fairly low priority.
+If you have both TortoiseGit and OneDrive installed they may not show up.